Why you can trust The Zebra

 Car insurance is designed to be broadly applicable enough to cover every vehicle make and model, yet specific enough to be priced uniquely for every driver.
 It's not just your driving record that will impact your insurance rates: your vehicle’s history can also affect your premium.
-If your car has been totaled and salvaged, insurance companies might view your vehicle as a risk — and be less likely to insure it.
-Car insurance premiums also can vary significantly depending on whether you finance, lease, or own the vehicle.
+If your car has been totaled and salvaged, insurance companies sometimes view your vehicle as a risk — and be less likely to insure it.
+Car insurance affordability also can vary significantly depending on whether you finance, lease, or own the vehicle.

 A salvaged vehicle title basically means the vehicle was totaled, repaired, re-inspected and deemed drivable by the state.
 Certain states are known as “total loss formula” states (TLF), while others are known as “total loss threshold” states (TLT).